GATB/bcalm/README.md

 # Output

 BCALM 2 outputs the set of unitigs of the de Bruijn graph.
 A unitig is the sequence of a non-branching path.
 Unitigs that are connected by an edge in the graph overlap by exactly (k-1) nucleotides.
+For a formal description of what BCALM2 outputs, see [here](bidirected-graphs-in-bcalm2/bidirected-graphs-in-bcalm2.md)

 We have two output formats: FASTA and GFA.

 **GFA** output: use `scripts/convertToGFA.py` to convert the output of BCALM 2 to GFA (contributed by Mayank Pahadia).